 Two out of three B2B companies say generating leads is their biggest challenge.
 But, 38% of salespeople say it’s getting more difficult to get a response from prospects.
 So what does that tell you?
 It’s time to start putting your brand to work.
 Actually, it’s already working.

-We won’t be presenting a new logo or web design (yet), or talking about suggested colours, or anything else design-ey.
+We won’t be presenting a new logo or doing any design yet.
 The analysis is the foundation for all of that.
-Our designers will use it to understand your goals and craft custom solutions for you during the design phase of your project.
-The research we perform in the analysis will guide the rest of our working relationship together!
-Think of it like our first date.
-It’s just a bit weirder, because we write down everything we talked about and send it to you afterwards.
+Typically, designers will use it to understand your goals and craft custom solutions for you during the design phase of your project.
+The research in a brand analysis will guide your brand, and allow us to understand your unique needs.